cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 - [Checking if JavaScript is Enabled](#Checking-if-JavaScript-is-Enabled)
 - [Verifying that Only Secure Content is Allowed](#Verifying-that-Only-Secure-Content-is-Allowed)

 It is possible to identify WebViews and obtain all their properties on runtime by performing dynamic instrumentation.
-This is very useful when you don't have the original source code, you will be able to identify the kind of WebView being used and its properties.
+This is very useful when you don't have the original source code.

 For the following examples, we will keep using the ["Where's My Browser?"](https://github.com/authenticationfailure/WheresMyBrowser.iOS/) app and Frida REPL.